openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 manifests will require changes to make them suitable for MicroShift.
 These manifests will reside in MicroShift repository.

+Because one of the required IPAMs is the `dhcp` (dynamic), manifests will also include a DHCP server DaemonSet.

 Updating necessary image references will be part of existing rebase procedure.

 #### RPM package